 From the very beginning, Kit and Mickie welcomed hikers to their land and even provided trail maps for visitors to use while exploring.

-My visit during July of 2020 was my first time exploring Taconic Mountains Ramble State Park, but it definitely won’t be my last!
+My visit in July was my first time exploring Taconic Mountains Ramble State Park, but it definitely won’t be my last!
 It’s one of the most unique and beautiful Vermont State Parks that I’ve been to yet, and one of the best things to do in Vermont!

 Important Details for Visiting Taconic Mountains Ramble State Park